YDB cluster topology

 If it is impossible to use the recommended amount of hardware, you can divide servers within a single rack into two dummy fail domains.
 In this configuration, the failure of one rack results in the failure of two domains instead of just one.
 In such reduced configurations, YDB will continue to operate if two domains fail.
 The minimum number of racks in a cluster is five for block-4-2 mode and two per data center (e.g., six in total) for mirror-3-dc mode.

-The minimal fault-tolerant configuration of a YDB cluster uses the mirror-3-dc-3-nodes operating mode, which requires only three servers.
+The minimal fault-tolerant configuration of a YDB cluster uses the 3 nodes variant of mirror-3-dc operating mode, which requires only three servers with three disks each.
 In this configuration, each server acts as both a fail domain and a fail realm, and the cluster can withstand the failure of only a single server.
+Each server must be located in an independent data center to provide reasonable fault tolerance.

 Capacity and performance considerations